 However, I am a little picky when preparing bean sprouts.
-They first need to have the roots and the beans removed.
-This will take a bit of time but it will be worth it as the dish would be clean and look more presentable.
+The roots and beans of the bean sprouts need to be removed.
+This will take a bit of time but it is well worth the effort as the dish would be clean and looks more presentable.
 It is highly important to clean bean sprouts well as they can be very easily contaminated.
-Hence, cleaning and cooking the bean sprouts will reduce the risk of contamination.
+Hence, cleaning and cooking them reduce the risk of contamination.

 Small bits of fried salted fish, scallions and slices of fresh red chilies are used as garnishing and to enhance the taste.
 This definitely adds more flavour to the dish besides making it more appetizing.
 In this recipe, bean sprouts are served with a sprinkle of fried garlic.
 This dish is also served as an accompaniment with Hainanese chicken rice.